How Much Does a Plumber Cost in 2025?

 Getting a Fair Price

 Get written estimates from at least two licensed plumbers for any job over $500.
 Ask each one to itemize labor hours and materials separately.
-If one quote is significantly lower, ask what's different — sometimes it's a better price, sometimes it's a shorter scope that will generate change orders.
+If one quote is significantly lower, ask what's different.
+Sometimes it's a better price, sometimes it's a shorter scope that will generate change orders.

 Check licensing at your state contractor licensing board.
 In most states, plumbers must be licensed to do permitted work.
 A lower quote from an unlicensed contractor isn't worth the risk if the work is discovered during a home sale or insurance claim.
+The Plumbing-Heating-Cooling Contractors Association keeps a directory of vetted contractors if your state board is hard to search.

 Read our guide on when to DIY vs. hire a professional plumber to understand which jobs are safe to tackle yourself.